Multi-dimensional Evaluation of Empathetic Dialog Responses: Experimental Setup

 \subsection{Evaluation Metrics}

-We report macro-precision, macro-recall, macro-F1 and accuracy for each prediction task.
-In the remainder of this paper, for each dataset we report the mean values of each metric across different communicative intents/strategies, and leave the full results to Appendix~\ref{subsec:full_results}.
+We report Macro Precision, Macro Recall, Macro F1 and accuracy for each prediction task.
+For each dataset, we report the mean values of each metric across different communicative intents/strategies, full results are given in~\cref{subsec:full_results}.